 “Yes," Harry said and began walking again.
-“I have to fix this – again.
+“I have to fix this, once again.
 Merlin, I wish those people would just leave me alone!”

 “Good luck, mate,” Seamus said, placing a hand on his shoulder.
-“Ginny’s a clever girl – she knows that this girl is just looking for attention, and that the Daily Prophet are just looking for gossip.
-Don’t worry.”
+“Ginny’s a clever girl—she knows that this girl is just looking for attention, and that the Daily Prophet are just looking for gossip.
+Don’t worry about it.”

 He winked at him and disappeared into the closest fireplace to head home.
 Harry moved on to the next one, stepped into it and made his way to the Burrow.

 Ginny was sitting in the couch in the living room with her arms wrapped around her knees and her chin resting on top of them.
-She wasn’t crying – she lifted her head slowly when she heard him coming.
+She wasn’t crying.
+At the sound of him coming, she lifted her head slowly and said,

 “I can only repeat what I told you last week,” Harry said.
 “It’s not true, I love you and I don’t know what she’s after.
 But she’s lying, you have to believe me!”